 - Do they increase your policy cost if you submit claims or does it stay the same for the life of your pet?

 Learn as much as you can about what the company offers.
 More importantly; understand it.
-If you are looking into insurance for your own dog, I highly recommend that you look at the article I did which includes a lot more detail and an informativechart as well.
-You can read my findings and recommendations here on my other website.
+If you are looking into insurance for your own dog, I highly recommend that you look at the article I did which includes a lot more detail and an informative chart as well.